 The Potter’s Clay

 Each one of us a miraculous, wondrous and mysterious work of God.
 It is praised by the psalmist in Psalms 139:14 that God also made us- you – fearfully.
 He has made us in His image and for a unique purpose, and each to their own.
-Sometimes we can never figure out why we are here.
+Sometimes we question our purpose and can never figure out why we are here.
 Guess what?
-We may never know why.
+We may never know why other than to serve God and people.
 Who are we to question the pure perfection and love that we were created with?

-And then there is free will… another day another story.
-But maybe “fearfully” made refers to the fact we do have fee will and God fears what all may happen to us in our lives because of this freedom to choose or path – even if this path is the not-as-good decision.
-God wants only what is best for us, just like a potter wants their lump of wet, cold mushy clay to become the most beautiful and durable bowl ever.
-God wants this for each and every one of us.
+Free will… another day another story.
+But maybe “fearfully” made refers to the fact we DO have free will and God fears what all may happen to us in our lives because of this freedom to choose a path, even if this path is a bad decision that will lead to pain and be a setback on our life-journey.
+God wants only what is best for us, just like a potter wants their lump of wet, cold, mushy clay to become the most beautiful and durable bowl ever.
+God wants the best life for each and every one of us.

-So next time you want to question why God din’t make you good enough, strong enough, pretty enough, talented enough, ask yourself, “Dare I question perfection from God?”
+So next time you want to question why God didn’t make you good enough, strong enough, pretty enough, talented enough, stable enough, then ask yourself, “Dare I question perfection from God?”
 Who am I?
-I’m the child of the King!
-That’s who I am.”